 ABI strongly opposes lowering the blood-alcohol arrest level.
-The move is an attack on the restaurant and hospitality industries and converts their responsible patrons into criminals.
+The move is an attack on the restaurant and hospitality industries and converts their responsible customers into criminals.
 Don’t allow your state legislature or municipality to be fooled by a false narrative linking a lower BAC arrest threshold with increased traffic safety.
 Stand against 0.05 today.

 The current nationally recognized blood-alcohol limit for driving is 0.08 BAC—which would take roughly three drinks for the average male to obtain.
 But recently, the National Transportation Safety Board (NTSB) has been pushing state legislators to pass laws that would lower the BAC arrest level further to 0.05 BAC—with Utah being the only state to pass legislation.
 While the pursuit is masqueraded behind the intention of improving traffic safety, that conclusion couldn’t be farther from the truth.